Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 It’s good for the focal point of a painting to have high contrast and strong definition, but other elements should play a secondary role.

 Considering that our eyes are attracted by vibrant colors and high contrast, if you have a bright yellow or white object somewhere in the scene, you may get the viewer’s eyes stuck there.

 Let’s say you really want to include that bright object.
 You can consider including the object as is, but moving it to a different location where the contrast appears less, or where it can become the point of interest.

 In most cases editing the color and/or value of the disrupting object, making it attract less attention, is the way to go.

-Since it is easier to paint what you see, if you are working with a reference photo, you can use a photo editing software, like Photoshop, to change the colors and contrast of object or the all image.
+Since it is easier to paint what you see, if you are working with a reference photo, you can use photo editing software, like Photoshop, to change the colors and contrast of the object or the whole image.

 7. Vary Your Greens

-Green paint from a tube will never get even close to fulfill my needs for painting landscapes.
+Green paint from a tube will never get even close to fulfilling my needs for painting landscapes.

 Starting with a dark and light blue (ultramarine blue and manganese blue), a light and dark yellow (lemon and cadmium deep yellow), a red, and white, you can mix all kinds of green.

 Three tips on greens: